AvaTrade Offers the TOP Oil and Energy CFD

 - Competitive spreads

-- Trade on the move anywhere, anytime with our new trading app AvaTradeGO
+- Trade on the move anywhere, anytime with our new mobile trading app AvaTradeGO

 If you believe the price will likely go up or down, your profit and loss in trading CFDs is decided and calculated by the difference in the price at which you buy and sell.